Authentication

 11Authorization: Bearer bb4e69088ea07a98a90565ac610c63654423f8f1e2d48b39b5

-To avoid exposing your API key and other sensitive data, do not make requests to the Paddle API directly from your frontend.
-Build functionality into your backend to handle requests and serve just the information you need to your frontend.
+To avoid exposing your API key, do not use an API key in your app code.
+Build functionality into your backend to handle requests to the Paddle API using an API key and serve just the information you need to your frontend.
+Endpoints in the API have an Access-Control-Allow-Origin

 Get an API key